 State pension age equalisation

 Women aged 65 on 6 November were the first to wait for as long as men.
 For more than 60 years, women received their pensions at the age of 60, but that has been rising ever since.
-The equalisation of State Pension age and future planned increases are a further prompt to women to think about how much they’ll need to save for a comfortable retirement.
+The equalisation of the State Pension age and future planned increases are further prompt to women to think about how much they’ll need to save for a comfortable retirement.

 While limited progress is being made to close the gender pay gap, other factors impacting women’s ability to save adequately for retirement – including career breaks to raise a family or to care for elderly parents – aren’t going anywhere.